-There will be no service at this time.
-Perhaps when the isolation is over there will be one, but that is so different.
+There will be no real service at this time.
+10 people are allowed at her internment, my father in law, her caregiver, and a couple of her life long friends, all are high risk, so even this will be will be strained.
+When the isolation is over there will be a memorial service, but that is so different.
 Right now we can’t come together to grieve.
 We can’t hold one another.
 It’s like it’s not real.
 Nothing has changed.
 The only lives that have changed are Dad’s, and her caregiver’s.
 The most I’ve cried is while I’ve been writing this.
 There has been a major death in my family and it’s like nothing happened.
 I can’t even hug Dad, he has self isolated, and I don’t blame him, he is high risk, but I really need that hug too.
 I don’t know how to help.
 He doesn’t show much of that kind of emotion, so I don’t know how he’s doing really.
 He says he’s fine.
 I worry.
 She was his life.
 But that’s why we moved here, only how do we help when we can’t spend time with him?

 Oh how I wish I could have known Margaret better, but the little I knew her, I adored her.
 She was an amazing woman!
 She was a trailblazer!
-She was a mathematician, worked with computers, did amazing volunteer work, loved to hike, traveled the world, collected beautiful art, had an unwavering faith, raised 3 successful children, and was the kindest woman you could meet. and that’s just what I know about her!
+She worked with computers long before it was something women did (some amazing stories there), she did amazing volunteer work, loved to hike, traveled the world, collected beautiful art, had an unwavering faith, raised 3 successful children, and was the kindest woman you could meet. and that’s just what I know about her!